carbon-language/carbon-lang/clang/docs/OpenCLSupport.rst

 **Library functionality**

-If an extension adds functionality that does not modify standard language parsing it should not require modifying anything other than header files or ``OpenCLBuiltins.td`` detailed in :ref:`OpenCL builtins <opencl_builtins>`.
+If an extension adds functionality that does not modify standard language parsing it should not require modifying anything other than header files and ``OpenCLBuiltins.td`` detailed in :ref:`OpenCL builtins <opencl_builtins>`.
 Most commonly such extensions add functionality via libraries (by adding non-native types or functions) parsed regularly.
 Similar to other languages this